If you have any questions or would like more information, our advisors will be happy to help.

 Who will perform the Skin Scan?

 Our team of doctors with special interest and training in skin cancer detection and surgical technique, have combined to provide the specialist service.
-The SIAscope skin scanning equipment us used by our skin technicians and is able to capture microscopic images, magnified 20 times using light wave photographic technology.
-All images are the diagnosed and stored in our system so changes in lesions can be carefully monitored and treated as required.
+The SIAscope skin scanning equipment is used by our skin technicians and is able to capture microscopic images, magnified 20 times using light wave photographic technology.
+All images are then diagnosed and stored in our system so changes in lesions can be carefully monitored and treated as required.
 Our doctors specialise in skin cancer detection, prevention and patient education.
 They are happy to answer any questions you may have throughout your consultation.